 1. Partner With a Virtual Assistant on Brand Reputation Monitoring

-Maintaining a positive brand reputation helps ensure that you don’t lose existing business and is arguably the best way to attract new clients and build a loyal following.
+Maintaining a positive brand reputation is arguably the best way to attract new clients and build a loyal following.
 Because of this, brand reputation monitoring needs to be a top priority for your business.
 A negative comment left on a public site without your response can be very detrimental to the success of your business.
-Your virtual assistant can respond to all comments—positive and negative—on your website, blog, social media sites, and review sites like Yelp.
+Your virtual assistant can respond to all comments—positive and negative.
 Showing clients that you are willing to engage with them—no matter what the nature of their feedback—is important to building trust and showing clients that you will respond to their needs and wants.
 It communicates that you are approachable, flexible, human, and committed to providing excellence.

 2. Publish Testimonials from Clients Who Love You

-If you know a client loves working with you, don’t be shy about asking for a review or testimonial to publish to your website.
-Like word of mouth, testimonials serve as a personal statement of good faith in your business, from one customer to another.
+If you know a client loves working with you, don’t be shy about asking for a review or testimonial to publish on your website.
+Like word of mouth, testimonials serve as a personal statement of good faith in your business from one customer to another.
 When a client complies, be sure to thank them with a card or surprise discount.

 3. Continually Improve Existing Relationships

 Word of mouth is still one of the most powerful marketing tools indirectly at your disposal.
 Strengthen existing client relationships to help keep the positive buzz about your business circulating.
-Word of mouth applies to online and in-person communication, so make sure you don’t neglect non-local customers!
 If you’re not sure where to start, read up on these 6 ways to show client appreciation.